John Rowe (Aetna)

-John Wallis "Jack" Rowe is an American businessman and academic physician, who served as Chairman and CEO of Aetna Inc., a large health insurance company based in Connecticut, titles he retired from in February 2006.
+John Wallis Rowe is an American businessman and academic physician, who served as chairman and CEO of Aetna Inc., a large health insurance company based in Connecticut, titles he retired from in February 2006.

 During his Aetna tenure, Businessweek named Rowe as a “Manager of the Year.”
 After leaving the company, he became an active philanthropist, supporting aging research and other causes.

 Career

 Columbia University

 John Rowe is currently the Julius B. Richmond Professor at Columbia University's Mailman School of Public Health in the Department of Health Policy and Management.
 He has also served as professor at Harvard Medical School, authoring more than 200 scientific publications, mostly on the aging process.

 Rowe was previously Chairman of the Board of Trustees at the University of Connecticut.
 In 2010, he donated $2 million to the university’s foundation for a program that encourages students from minority groups and low-income families to enter health professions.
 Rowe also gave a separate $1 million for aid to help students recover from the COVID-19 pandemic.